mrismanaziz/Reforestation/README.md

-## What type of music do balloons hate?
-Pop music!
+## How come the stadium got hot after the game?
+Because all of the fans left.